-“The corner” of Puerto Rico, where the Caribbean Sea meets the Atlantic Ocean, has been a vacation favorite for years — although its visitors tend to be low-key.
-Rincón is a leisure town, where the pace is slower, and the people are welcoming.
-If you’re looking to get away from the rush of a big city, this place is the perfect opportunity to immerse yourself in local island vibes.
+This corner of Puerto Rico, where the Caribbean Sea meets the Atlantic Ocean, has been a vacation favorite for years, although its visitors tend to be low-key.
+Rincón is a leisure town, where the pace is slower and the people are welcoming.
+If you’re looking to get away from the rush of a big city, this place is the perfect opportunity to immerse yourself in local Island vibes.

-Built in 1892, the historic The Punta Higüera Lighthouse rises over 100 feet and is still fully operational.
-The 26,000-candlepower light was automated in 1933 and still helps ships navigate the Pasaje de la Mona.
-The park surrounding the lighthouse is a tranquil place, perfect for a sunset picnic overlooking the surf breaks, where sometimes humpback whales come within 100 yards of the coast.
-You can use the telescopes available if want a closer look.
+Built in 1892, the historic Punta Higüera Lighthouse rises over 100 feet and is still fully operational.
+The 26,000-candlepower light was automated in 1933 and still helps ships navigate the Pasaje de la Mona (Mona Passage) to this day.
+The park surrounding the lighthouse is a tranquil place.
+Visit for a sunset picnic overlooking the surf breaks for a chance to see humpback whales that sometimes come within 100 yards of the coast.
+You can also use the available telescopes if you want a closer look.
 At the park, you will find jewelry vendors, a burger stand, and even a bar to quench your thirst.

 The Many Beaches of Rincón

-Another popular beach in Rincón is Domes, located next to the lighthouse.
-The beach — that got its name from the old dome of the inactive nuclear reactor next to it — boasts strong waves and is one of the most famous surfing spots in the Caribbean.
-The place is almost empty during the summer, but you can spot local and international surfers catching waves there in the winter months.
+Another popular beach in Rincón is Domes, located next to the Punta Higüera Lighthouse.
+The beach — which got its name from the old dome of the inactive nuclear reactor next to it — boasts strong waves and is one of the most famous surfing spots in the Caribbean.
+The beach is almost empty during the summer, but you can spot local and international surfers catching waves there in the winter months.
 This is also a popular spot for whale watching during the winter.

 Tres Palmas Marine Reserve

-This nature reserve encompasses Dogman’s Beach, Little Malibu, and Steps Beach, and offers a colorful collection of marine life.
-As a result, scuba diving or snorkeling are two of the most popular activities.
-You might encounter creatures such as parrotfish, surgeonfish, bottlenose dolphins, blue tangs, and hawksbill turtles.
-The most recognized beach within the reserve is Steps beach, known for a set of concrete steps sitting on the sand — a must have photo opportunity.
+This marine reserve encompasses Por Fin Dogman’s Beach, Little Malibu, and Steps Beach, and offers a colorful collection of marine life.
+As a result, scuba diving and snorkeling are two of the most popular activities.
+You might encounter creatures such as parrotfish, surgeonfish, bottlenose dolphins, blue tangs, and hawksbill sea turtles.
+The most recognized beach within the reserve is Steps Beach, known for a set of concrete steps sitting on the sand — a must-take photo opportunity.
 Even if you don’t want to get close to the undersea life, the beaches are perfect for strolling or laying out and relaxing.